brooksbenson/eloquent-js/0intro/intro-notes.md

 ## Programming Language

-A programming language is an artificially constructed language used to instruct computers.
+A programming language is a language used to instruct computers, and differs from that of a graphical interface, which is also used to instruct computers but is much more limited.

-Programming languages have borrowed heavily from the way humans communicate with each other.
+### JavaScript

-Computer languages allow words and phrases to be combined in new ways, allowing the programmer to express ever new concepts.
+JavaScript is a programming language that can be used in the web browser as well as in environments such as Node.js. was introduced in 1995 as a way to add programs to the Netscape Navigator browser.

-Language based interfaces have largely been replaced with graphical interfaces, which are much more limited.
-JavaScript, the language covered by this book, is built into every modern web browser, making it a useful language to learn.
+### ECMAScript Standard

-A good programming language allows the programmer to talk about the actions the computer has to take at a higher level, omitting uninteresting details.
-It should also provides convenient building blocks out of the box and allow a programmer to create their own.
+A standard that states how JavaScript should work.

 ## Programs